Dora Leong Gallo

-Dora is currently on the Board of Trustees for Enterprise Community Partners and the National Low-Income Housing Coalition.
+Dora is currently on the board of trustees of Enterprise Community Partners and the National Low-Income Housing Coalition.
 In addition to serving on numerous policy working groups, she is a member of the Affordable Housing Advisory Council of the Federal Home Loan Bank of San Francisco and the Supportive Housing Alliance, an advocacy group of supportive housing developers in Los Angeles County.

-Dora received a master’s in City Planning from the Massachusetts Institute of Technology and a bachelor’s in Public Administration from the University of Southern California.
+Dora received a master’s degree in City Planning from the Massachusetts Institute of Technology and a bachelor’s degree in Public Administration from the University of Southern California.

 70 Corporate Center